AdaGold/group-fansite/README.md

 - Use both HTML & CSS together to create a comprehensive design

 ## Project Requirements
 This is an individual project.
 It consists of a baseline and a single wave.
 You are only permitted to use static HTML and CSS for this project.
 Preprocessors (haml, erb, sass, less, etc.) and Javascript of any kind are not allowed.
+All submitted HTML needs to pass as valid HTML through an HTML Validator.

 ### Baseline
 - Create an `index.html` that has the necessary meta information to link a stylesheet called `styles.css`.